Christopher Reeve: Career

-Early career
+Early work

+In 1974, Reeve auditioned for the soap opera Love of Life to pay tuition fees at Juilliard.
+Initially, he was promised a schedule that would not interfere with his studies.
+However, his character quickly gained popularity, leading to increased screen time.
+When Reeve reminded the producers of their agreement, they responded that it wasn't set in writing.
+The following year, Reeve had to leave Juilliard to fulfill his contract with CBS.
+He received an honorary Doctor of Fine Arts degree from Juilliard in 1997.

+In between filming for the soap opera, Reeve took acting classes at the HB Studio and appeared in an Off-off-Broadway production of Berchtesgaden at the Theater for the New City.
+The play was directed by Barbara Loden, who became Reeve's mentor.
+She coached him not to play "on the nose", and he often followed that advice over the years.
+After that, he starred in a limited run of Berkeley Square at the Manhattan Theatre Club.

 In late 1975, Reeve auditioned for the Broadway play A Matter of Gravity.
-Katharine Hepburn watched his audition and cast him as her character's grandson in the play.
-With Hepburn's influence over the CBS network, Reeve worked out the schedules of the soap opera Love of Life and the play so he would be able to do both.
+Katharine Hepburn watched his audition and cast him as her character's grandson.
+With Hepburn's influence over CBS, Reeve worked out the schedules of the soap opera and the play so he would be able to do both.
 Because of his busy schedule, he ate candy bars and drank coffee in place of meals and experienced exhaustion and malnutrition.
-On the first night of the play's run, Reeve entered the stage, said his first line, and then promptly fainted.
+At one of the performances, Reeve entered the stage, said his first line, and then promptly fainted.
 Hepburn turned to the audience and said, "This boy's a goddamn fool.
 He doesn't eat enough red meat."
 The understudy finished the play for Reeve, and a doctor treated him.
 The doctor advised Reeve to eat a healthier diet.
-He stayed with the play throughout its year-long run and was given very favorable reviews.
+He stayed with the play for nine months and was given favorable reviews.